kabartolo/launch-school/210_js/basics/notes.md

 The `String()` function turns numbers into strings: `String(123); // "123"`

 The `toString()` method can be called on numbers: `(123).toString(); // "123"`

+* Prefer String() to toString()
+* String() works with all types, including null and undefined, while toString() raises an exception in those cases.
+* String() is guaranteed to return a string.
+This is not the case with toString() — individual objects can override toString() and they don't have to return a string.

 #### Booleans to Strings